Join us for an adventure in flavor!

 Best Type of Fish for Stew

-Whichever species you choose, look for thicker cuts, as they hold up better in the stew.
+I go for thicker cuts, as they hold together better in the stew.

 This Moqueca Baiana recipe is an wonderfully tasty Brazilian seafood stew that's easy to make, and is perfect for special occasions and company.

-• Seafood – Today we used haddock, shrimp and mussels.
+• Seafood – Today I am using haddock, shrimp and mussels.

 • Oil – Truly authentic moqueca baiana uses red palm oil.
-However, as it is controversial for both health and environmental reasons, we are using olive oil.
+However, as it is controversial for both health and environmental reasons, I use olive oil.

 • Aromatics – Onion, ginger, garlic.